NathanDuran/RNN-Sherlock-Language-Model/README.md

 A Recurrent Neural Network Language Model trained on ['The Short Stories of Sherlock Holmes'](https://sherlock-holm.es/ascii/).

+Contains a traditional RNN and an LSTM.
 The RNN is an adapted version of the one outlined in [this tutorial](http://www.wildml.com/2015/09/recurrent-neural-networks-tutorial-part-1-introduction-to-rnns/) by Denny Britz.

-The data directory contains pre-processed data set (sherlock-training-data.pkl) and pre-trained models.
-The included model has...
+The data directory contains a pre-processed data set (sherlock-training-data.pkl) and pre-trained models.
+The included models have...

-To generate a sentence with the included pre-trained model simply run rnn_sherlock_lm.py and call load_model() followed by generate_sentence().
+To generate a sentence with the included pre-trained model simply set the desired model_type (rnn or lstm) and run sherlock_lm.py and call generate_sentence().

 # Example of Generated Sentences